South African Food: 25 Best Traditional South African Dishes

 Seafood platter for two, which was actually large enough to feed all three of us

 4. Braai: South African-style grilled meat.
 For meat lovers, this is the definition of paradise.
 Steaks, sausages (Boerewors), skewers, kebabs, spareribs, and even fish and lobster are perfectly grilled.
-Braai is not only about the food, though, as it is a social event with friends and family members.
+Braai is not only about the food, it is also a social event with friends and family.

-6. Karoo lamb stew: according to South Africans, Karoo lamb is the tastiest lamb meat there is.
+6. Karoo lamb stew: According to South Africans, Karoo lamb is the tastiest lamb meat in the world.
 The Karoo is the semi-desert and lambs are veld-raised in the wide-open spaces of the Karoo.
-For someone who loves lamb and has eaten countless dishes containing this meat, I was still very pleasantly surprised by how tender and scrumptious Karoo lamb was.
+For someone who loves lamb and has eaten countless dishes containing this meat, I was pleasantly surprised by how tender and scrumptious Karoo lamb was.

 South African Meal Karoo Lamb